If you didn’t already know about the power of the Postman console, then prepare yourself for debugging hyperdrive.

 Go Forth and Debug

-We recommend keeping the console open while you work in Postman to increase the visibility of your network calls and logged messages.
+Keeping the console open while you work in Postman will increase the visibility of your network calls and logged messages.
 That way, you can track request executions, exceptions, and errors as they happen.
-These real-time insights will help you identify and fix errors quickly.
+These real-time insights can help you identify and fix errors quickly.